England

 ETON COLLEGE

 The walk from Windsor Castle across the River Thames into Eton is magnificent on a sunny day.
-Recreational boaters putted through its glassy waters, and across the bridge, piles of kitschy boutiques marked the path to the historic Eton College — a prestigious private school for boys founded in 1440.
+Recreational boaters putted through glassy waters, and across the bridge, kitschy boutiques mark the way to the historic Eton College — a prestigious private school for boys founded in 1440.
 The school’s reputation, I soon learned, is exceeded only by academic results, and the institution has churned out hundreds of politicians, judges, academics, and senior members of the military over the decades, spawning much discussion of classism and elitism among modern Londoners.

-All that history and success comes at price however, and the juxtaposition between the prestige and wealth of Eton College and the crumbling old town it finds itself in was practically comical.
-The book stores, bakeries, uniform and clothing shops along its streets appeared to be buckling under the weight of centuries, shrinking closer and closer to the sidewalk every time someone slams a door.
-Bricks and paint chipped away slowly and the Eton campus itself was no better — tiny bedrooms with tinier windows made electricity look like a recent addition, and you could just picture Eton a hundred years ago, when horse-drawn carriages dominated the streets, and the wooden buildings visible today stood just a little bit taller.
-Yet the college charges up to £11,500 per term, with three terms in the academic year.
-From the looks of it, I wasn’t even sure they had WiFi.
+All that prosperity, however, is juxtaposed against the aging of the town, whose book stores, bakeries, uniform and clothing shops appeared to be buckling under the weight of centuries, inching closer to the sidewalk every time someone slams a door.
+The Eton campus itself didn’t look much more stable — tiny bedrooms with tinier windows made electricity look like a recent addition to campus.
+It was easy picture the town a hundred years ago, when horse-drawn carriages roamed the streets, and the wooden buildings visible today stood just a little taller.
+The college charges up to £11,500 per term, with three terms in the academic year.

 Windsor, Eton, Eton College, London, London tourism, Elizabeth Around the World